Our Share of Night: 1987-1997: Gaspar

+Themes

+Academics consider the novel to be political literature, rather than a pure gothic horror novel.
+Helene Weldt-Basson, writing for the Latin American Literary Review, argued that the Order is an allegory for the Argentine dictatorship, while Juan Peterson symbolizes the Argentine press — more specifically, that he represents a dissident journalist who tries and fails to escape the dictatorship and is forced to cooperate with it.
+Gaspar represents the children of the Argentine dictatorship, who eventually defeat it.

 Reception

 The novel received mostly positive reviews.
 Elena Santos, writing for the journal Guaraguao, called it one of the most ambitious works of Latin American Gothic literature and Hispanophone literature in recent years.
 Elizabeth Gonzalez James of the Los Angeles Review of Books called the novel a "masterwork", while Danielle Trussoni, writing for the New York Times, called it a "enchanting, shattering, once-in-a-lifetime reading experience."

 Sam Byers writing for The Guardian, gave a negative review, criticizing the translation, structure, and lack of focus.
 Siobhan Murphy of The Times praised the premise, but criticized the characters, narrative, and "gratuitous" sexual elements of the story.
 Miranda France of the Times Literary Supplement praised Enríquez' treatment of political themes, but criticized the pace of the novel.

-The novel was named one of the ten best novels of 2023 by The Atlantic and one of the 100 best books of 2023 by Time magazine and the New York Times.
-Reactor Magazine named it one of the most iconic speculative fiction books of the 21st century.
+The novel was named one of the ten best novels of 2023 by The Atlantic and one of the 100 best books of 2023 by Time and the New York Times.
+Reactor named it one of the most iconic speculative fiction books of the 21st century.